LivePersonInc/developer-center/pages/documents/consumer experience/android-sdk/methods/methods.md

 _**Note:** Usually this means that the LivePerson backend will verify the authentication token sent by the SDK with your system servers.
 If the key cannot be verified on your company’s backend servers, this call will fail._

-<div class="important"> Optional: </div>
+<div class="important"> Optional:
-When using this method, you can also set a special redirect URL when authenticating by calling : lpAuthenticationParams.setHostAppRedirectUri(yourRedirectUrl)
+When using this method, you can also set a special redirect URL when authenticating by calling : lpAuthenticationParams.setHostAppRedirectUri(yourRedirectUrl)</div>

 {:start="2"}
  2. with jwt - new **LPAuthenticationParams().setHostAppJWT("yourJwt")**